unclemusclez/pmpro-mosparo/readme.txt

 = 1.1 - 2024-08-12 =
 * FEATURE: Now only blocking "definite" spam.
 For "likely spam", users are prompted to checkout again.
-* ENHANCEMENT: Now tracking likely spam responses from Akismet as "spam activity" for the PMPro spam blocker.
+* ENHANCEMENT: Now always tracking likely spam responses from Akismet as "spam activity" for the PMPro spam blocker.
 Folks testing cards on checkout pages are blocked twice as fast now.
 * ENHANCEMENT: You can use the `pmpro_akismet_threshold` filter and have it return 1 instead of 2 to use the stricter rules where all likely spam is treated as spam and blocked.
+* ENHANCEMENT/BUG FIX: Fixed formatting of the Akismet link if shown via the `pmpro_akismet_checkout_privacy_notice` filter.
+Have that return 'display' to display.

 = 1.0.1 - 2023-03-30 =
 * ENHANCEMENT: Now calling pmpro_track_spam() when spam data is detected.
 If the PMPro Spam Protection feature is enabled, this will block users from the same IP from submitting checkouts after a certain number of failures.